Updated as of May 2023

 - Taking guided cultural/historical tours

 - Avoid transactions with Cuban Government entities on this Prohibited List.
 For tourists the most important entities to avoid are the hotels and shops listed.
-For example, the two newest 5-star hotels in Old Havana (Manzana Kempinski and The Packard) are prohibited
+For example, most 5-star hotels are prohibited so you wouldn’t want to make purchases there.

 - Document your activities and transactions in a ledger or travel journal and maintain the records and receipts for 5 years

 With SCP you are not required to be on a tour, but it is highly recommended because time spent with our local tour guides counts towards “meaningful interaction” and “promoting independence”.
-A guide will help you engage more with the culture and people and avoid the hassles and frustrations that independent travelers face.
-Cuba is safe, but by no means easy.
-Besides, even our customers who insist they “not-a-tour-person” say our tours are really fun!
+A guide will help you engage more with the culture and people and avoid the hassles and frustrations that independent travellers face.
+Cuba is safe, but not easy.
+Besides, even our customers who insist they are “not-a-tour-person” say our tours are really fun!

 Don’t expect any problems leaving or returning to the U.S. very few people are ever questioned about their trip to Cuba or their general license.
+You can read about what our travellers have experienced in their own words.
 If these rules start being enforced it will be done by the Office of Foreign Assets Control after you are back home, not by Customs and Border Patrol.
 The punishment for violation, which hasn’t been levied in many years, is a fine.
 You will not be prohibited from entering the US, put in jail, or have your passport revoked.

 General License for People to People (P2P) (515.565 b)